microsoft/zMonitor/Documentation/Deploy-Tenant.md

 1. (Optional) Customize

     This solution is designed to be highly scalable and flexible.
 If you can query it in Log Analytics, you can report on it in zMonitor.
+The included queries today are documented [here](Log-Reports.md).
 To this end, feel free to customize the data collection queries, by editting :

     * RB-Ops-Daily.ps1 - for queries that run daily
     * RB-Ops-Hourly.ps1 - for queries that run hourly

     Or you can create additional PowerShell scripts for other intervals/schedules, if desired.